hashicorp/terraform-provider-azuread/website/docs/d/application.html.markdown

 Use this data source to access information about an existing Application within Azure Active Directory.

--> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read and write all applications` and `Sign in and read user profile` within the `Windows Azure Active Directory` API.
+-> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read and write all (or owned by) applications` and `Sign in and read user profile` within the `Windows Azure Active Directory` API.

 ## Example Usage